-This integrative course incorporates the knowledge and skills acquired in previous coursework in order to formulate and implement management policies and strategies.
+This integrative course incorporates the knowledge and skills acquired in previous course- work in order to formulate and implement management policies and strategies.
 Special emphasis placed on the manager's capacity to manage cost management with quality management.
-Students will individually or collectively as a team, create a strategic plan as a final project Prerequisite: Senior status.
+Students will individually or collectively as a team, analyze a strategic case study as a final project Prerequisite: Senior status.

-HA 506 Clinical Aspects of Aging
+HA 506 Clinical Aspects of Aging 3 SH